robotframework/robotframework/doc/userguide/src/ExtendingRobotFramework/CreatingTestLibraries.rst

 `programmatic logging APIs`_  are silently ignored, except for in the `debug file`_ when used.
 The debug file will contain messages logged by all threads using the normal logging methods, but cannot guarantee that the logs will always appear exactly in the order they were emitted by the threads.
+This is new in Robot Framework 4.0.1 - prior to this logs from non-main threads were not written to the debug file either.

 There is also a `BackgroundLogger` in separate robotbackgroundlogger__ project, with a similar API as the standard `robot.api.logger`.
 Normal logging